sybila/biodivine-hctl-model-checker/README.md

 # Symbolic model checker for logic HCTL written in RUST

 This repository contains the Rust implementation of the symbolic model checker for hybrid logic HCTL.
-The tool is focused on the analysis of (partially specified) Boolean networks.
+The method is focused on the analysis of (partially specified) Boolean networks.
 In particular, it allows to check for any behavioural hypotheses expressible in HCTL on large, non-trivial networks.
 This includes properties like stability, bi-stability, attractors, or oscillatory behaviour.

+## Prerequisites

+To run the model checker, you will need the Rust compiler.
+We recommend following the instructions on [rustlang.org](https://www.rust-lang.org/learn/get-started).

+## Functionality

+This repository encompasses the CLI model-checking tool, and the model-checking library.

+### Model-checking tool

-For a given (partially defined) Boolean network and a HCTL formula (representing the property we want to check), it computes all the states of the network (and corresponding colours) that satisfy the formula.
+Given a (partially defined) Boolean network and HCTL formulae (encoding properties we want to check), the tool computes all the states of the network (and corresponding parametrizations) that satisfy the formula.
 Currently, there is only a command-line interface, with a GUI soon to be implemented.
 Depending on the mode, the program can either print the numbers of satisfying states and colours, or print all the satisfying assignments.

-### Model-checking tool

 To directly invoke the model checker, compile the code using
 ```